ignite/cli/docs/guide/loan.md

 ---
 description: Loan blockchain using Starport
 order: 6
-title: "Advanced module: DeFi Loan"
+title: "Advanced Module: DeFi Loan"
 ---

 # Loan Module

-As a rapid growing industry in the blockchain ecosystem, DeFi (Decentralized Finance) is the term for innovation and revolution in spending, sending, locking and loaning cryptocurrency tokens.
+As a rapidly growing industry in the blockchain ecosystem, (decentralized finance) DeFi is spurring innovation and revolution in spending, sending, locking, and loaning cryptocurrency tokens.

-One of the many traits of blockchain is to make financial instruments avilable to anyone.
-A loan is used in combination with lending, borrowing, spot trading, margin trading and flash loans.
+One of the many goals of blockchain is to make financial instruments available to everyone.
+A loan in blockchain DeFi can be used in combination with lending, borrowing, spot trading, margin trading, and flash loans.

-With DeFi, anyone can quick and easy take loans without having to submit their passports or background checks like in the traditional banking system.
+With DeFi, end users can quickly and easily access loans without having to submit their passports or background checks like in the traditional banking system.

-In this tutorial you will learn about a basic loan system, built as a module on Starport.
+In this tutorial, you learn about a basic loan system as you use Starport to build a loan module.

-You will learn how to:
+**You will learn how to**

 * Scaffold a blockchain
-* Scaffold a module
+* Scaffold a Cosmos SDK loan module
 * Scaffold a list for loan objects
-* Create messages in your module to interact with the loan object
+* Create messages in the loan module to interact with the loan object
-* Interact with other modules in your module
+* Interact with other Cosmos SDK modules
 * Use an escrow module account
-* Add application messages for a Loan system
+* Add application messages for a loan system
-  * Request Loan
+  * Request loan
-  * Approve Loan
+  * Approve loan
-  * Repay Loan
+  * Repay loan
-  * Liquidate Loan
+  * Liquidate loan
-  * Cancel Loan
+  * Cancel loan

-Warning: This module is purely for learning purposes.
-It is not tested in production.
+**Note:** The code in this tutorial is written specifically for this learning experience and is intended only for educational purposes.
+This tutorial code is not intended to be used in production.

 ## Module Design

+A loan consists of:

+- An `id`
-A loan consists of an `id`, the `amount` that is being lend out, a `fee` as cost for the loan.
+- The `amount` that is being lentt, a
+- A `fee` as cost for the loan
-The borrowing party will provide a `collateral` to request a loan.
-A loan has a `deadline` for when it is supposed to be due and can be liquidated.
+- The borrowing party provides a `collateral` to request a loan
+- A loan has a `deadline` for due date, after which the loan can be liquidated
-Furthermore the `state` of the loan describes if it is in requested, approved, payed back, cancelled or liquidated status.
+- A loan has a `state` that describes the status as:

+	- requested
+	- approved
+	- paid
+	- cancelled
+	- liquidated

-This is the resulting data schema for the Loan module.
+The resulting data schema for the loan module is:

 ```proto
 message Loan {